nginx/unit-docs/source/installation.rst

    .. tab:: Perl

-      When you run :command:`./configure perl`, the script configures a module to support running Perl scripts as applications in Unit.
+      When you run :command:`./configure perl`, the script configures a module to support running Perl scripts as applications on Unit.
 Available command options:

       .. list-table::